 If that’s not you, why voluntarily forego the luxury of silence?
 Why plague your mental abode with television, streamed media, phones, meritless web browsing, background music, or like sources of mind subjugation?
 Why voluntarily inhibit your brain from calming, creative pursuit, when available as a free option?

-Open source software (def) is generally free for at least non-commercial, if not all use.
+Open source software (def) is generally free for at least the non-commercial, if not all use.
 The source code is open for effectively anyone to view, hack, discover weaknesses/bugs/limitations and contribute.

 Closed-source/proprietary software is maintained exclusively by the provider/developer.
 You are at their mercy to address bugs, security holes, and not engage in malicious acts of conflicting interest (ie mine and share your data).

 Many are constrained to proprietary software for corporate regulations or very catered type of work that doesn’t lend to open-source alternatives.